 Note: Some writers choose to hybridize by mixing Kishōtenketsu’s calm development with a minor external tension point (just enough to keep things dynamic).
 If done well, it can create a story that’s both reflective and compelling.

-So, now that you’ve seen what Kishōtenketsu is, what it isn’t, and when it shines, let’s talk about you.
+So, now that you’ve seen what Kishōtenketsu is, what it isn’t, and when it shines, let’s talk about what you really want.

 Only if you’re a writer who: